 - The ring will swing back and forth in a straight line (girl), or in a circle (boy).
 This is the sex of your first-born child.

 - Sit the ring on top of your hand again.
 Then repeat the process to see how many children you will have!

 - Continue repeating the test until the ring comes to a complete stop.
 This means there are no more future babies to predict.

 Can you do the ring gender test on yourself?

 The best practice with the ring gender test is to get someone else to hold the ring over your bump.
-That way you get to relax and focus on the what the test reveals, without worrying about subconsciously affecting the ring or test result.
+That way you get to relax and focus on what the test reveals, without worrying about subconsciously affecting the ring or test result.

 It really is too easy to swing the direction of the ring to your preferred sex of if you hold it yourself.
 Keep reading below to find out how ‘ideomotor movements’ can impact your result.